 But it cant do that without the ability to talk to instances of itself on the other node(s), which is where Heartbeat and/or Corosync come in.

 Think of Heartbeat and Corosync as dbus but between nodes.
 Somewhere that any node can throw messages on and know that they'll be received by all its peers.
 This bus also ensures that everyone agrees who is (and is not) connected to the bus and tells Pacemaker when that list changes.

-If you want to make sure that the commands below execute on all cluster nodes, append the
+If you want to make sure that the commands below execute on all cluster nodes,

 -w parameter to the crm command, it stands for